 Tag: Active Directory

 Do the users in your organization ever forget their passwords?
 Surely not!
 Has an Active Directory user locked out their account?
 No way!
-All sarcasm aside, maybe there's a worm slithering around on your network trying every AD user account it can find until they lock out.
-Let's see what we can do with PowerShell to track these lockouts down.
+Let's see what we can do to find locked out users in Active Directory with PowerShell!